Skip to main content

 kolla_enable_tls_internal: "yes"

-Two certificate files are required to use TLS securely with authentication, which will be provided by your Certificate Authority:
+Two certificate files are required to use TLS securely with authentication, which will be provided by your custom Certificate Authority:

 • the server certificate with private key